 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Andrew is a Chicago tutor who specializes in Algebra, Geometry, ACT prep, and more.
-He graduated from Cornell University with a Bachelor’s degree in Economics.
-See what he had to say about his undergraduate experience: VT: Describe the campus setting and transportation options.
+Megan is a Washington D.C. tutor specializing in many subjects such as AP English, Essay Editing, and all levels of Spanish.
+She graduated from Syracuse University in 2013 with a Bachelor’s degree in International Relations and Spanish.
+See what she had to say about her school: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Megan: Syracuse University is fairly urban.
 Upon first glance, it appears as though the ...
-Read More About Should I Go To Cornell University?
+Read More About Should I Go To Syracuse University?

 The following piece was written by Linda Abraham.
 Linda has been featured in our Admissions Expert series and is the President and Founder of Accepted.com.
 Should you apply Round 3 or wait to apply (or reapply) next year?
 As is usually the case in MBA admissions, it depends.
 Let’s look at some of the pros and cons of applying to business school Round 3.
 Pros of Applying R3 1.
 It’s your last shot at the class of 2015 If you have a class-of-2015-or-bust attitude, then R3 offers you a shot at getting in under the wire.
 While your chances of acceptance at most highly competitive programs do decrease as the rounds ...
 Read More About The Pros & Cons of Applying Round 3 MBA Admissions